Teaching (Recent):

 prospective PhD and MSc students, and as 4th year projects)

-Several projects are available related to the mathematical theory of
+Several projects are available related to the mathematical theory

-mathematics involving ordinary and partial differential equations.
-The
+applied mathematics involving ordinary and partial differential

-(asymptotic methods) and/or numerical techniques (solution of ODEs or
+techniques (solution of ODEs or PDEs, mostly parabolic and

-PDEs, mostly parabolic and elliptic).
-The multi-disciplinary experience in
+elliptic).
+The multi-disciplinary experience in combustion

-combustion involved will be useful for tackling research problems in other
+involved will be useful for tackling research problems in other

-fields of application, and wil constitute a valuable asset for jobs in
+fields of application, and wil constitute a valuable asset for

-the preference of the candidate, each of the projects can be tailored in
+industry).
+Depending on the preference of the candidate, each of

-its scope and the methodology of study.
+the projects can be tailored in its scope and the methodology of

 Sample of suggested projects:

-- Ignition in a flow field (such as a Poiseuille
+- Ignition in a flow field (such as a

-energy of the initial hot kernel (or spark) to ignite a flowing reactive
+determine the critical energy of the initial hot kernel (or

 - Propagating Flames and their Stability: